-Examples of relationships that require disclosure and a management plan include:
+Examples of circumstances that require disclosure and a management plan include, but are not limited to:

 - Disclosing future developments in the external relationship to the institution